insen/blog/_posts/2017-09-24-Azure-AAD-with-Office-365.md

 Fire the request.
 The outlook API should now return a valid response from Office 365.

+If you want to try out the equivalent graph API, you need to do a fresh authentication.
+This time use the scopes as required for MS Graph *(no url, just the scope value)*.
+Then use this Auth Code to get a fresh bearer token.
+Using this token for a call to the MS Graph API should work.
+It did work for me without any hassles.

-And that's it.
+And that's all of it.
 We can go home now.

 -------------------------------------------------------------------------------------------------------------------